openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 [kind][kind] downstream.
 There may need to be some patches maintained downstream and/or some changes upstream to ensure the tests run in an OpenShift cluster.

+Since OpenShift CI creates a new cluster for each CI run, this can get expensive.
+We need to be good stewards of the CI clusters and ensure we are running the tests sufficiently enough to have a good feel for the quality of the syncs, but not so much that we are burning through CI resources.
+At this time we don't have a solution.

 ### Graduation Criteria

 Operator SDK will go out once the downstream builds work.
 The Operator SDK will